jhpyle/docassemble/_docs/initial.md

   progress bar method: default
 {% endhighlight %}

+By default, the progress bar will not regress if the `progress` specifier of the current `question` has a lower value than the current progress value.
+You can turn off this limit by setting `progress can go backwards` to `True`:

+{% highlight yaml %}
+features:
+  progress bar: True
+  progress can go backwards: True
+{% endhighlight %}

 ## <a name="navigation bar"></a>Navigation bar

 The `navigation` feature controls whether a navigation bar is